vue-stripe/vue-stripe/README.md

 This project is now available in [Open Collective](https://opencollective.com/vue-stripe-checkout#section-contribute).
 I would really appreciate if you guys would check it out.
 Also, if you like this project kindly give it a star, or consider following me on [GitHub](https://github.com/jofftiquez).
 Thanks! :heart:

 ![Screen Shot](https://i.imgur.com/JVAdRza.png)
+*This screenshot is an example of Stripe Checkout*

 ### LEGACY